-

 IS THE OUTER SPACE AN OUTLET FOR TAX EVASION?

 Twesha Karnani* Keywords: National Appropriation – Outer Space Treaty – Residential Status – Sovereignty Introduction Private space exploration is becoming common, and opportunities for extraterrestrial operations have grown considerably.
 A glimpse of the issues arising from taxing outer space activities is seen in taxing the activities conducted in digital space.
-The space sector generates an income … Continue reading IS THE OUTER SPACE AN OUTLET FOR TAX EVASION?
+The space sector generates an income…

 -